cyberos01/project-Quicksight/README.md

 * **Set Up QuickSight:** Get QuickSight ready so it can talk to your S3 bucket.
 Think of it as giving QuickSight a key to unlock the bucket and look at your data.
 This way, QuickSight can make your Amazon data look nice and useful.

-Just make sure you've got these things set up, and you're ready to go!